Skip to main content

 mapping(address => mapping(address => euint256)) internal allowances;

-Notice that balances and allowances use the euint256 type for encrypted storage.
+Notice that balances, allowances, and totalSupply use the euint256 type for encrypted storage.

 Events

-Define the standard ERC20 events plus our custom decryption event:
+Define the standard ERC20 events plus custom events for minting:

 event Mint(address indexed to, uint256 amount);